ENTERTAINMENT WEEKLY: So why did you kill Jon Snow?

+After years of writing about this theory elsewhere, I finally have it in one place.
 The title of this page says it all.
-George has said that writing for television better honed his craft to create a better cliffhanger. *This page will be a companion page to the “who done the stabbing” page that is in the works.*
+George has said that writing for television better honed his craft to create a better cliffhanger.
+This page will be a companion page to the “who done the stabbing” page, and the Ghost = Great Sword Ice page that is in the works.

 Martin told Time Magazine that writing for network TV (including Beauty and the Beast) taught him the importance of the “act break.”
 This means going to a commercial on a moment of “revelation, a twist, or a cliff-hanger.”
 He wanted the books to keep readers engaged, so he “tried to end every chapter with an act break.”
-This doesn’t mean he wanted to always end chapters with cliffhangers, though: “A cliff hanger is a good act break certainly, but it’s not the only kind of act break.
-It can just be a moment… a character moment, a moment of revelation, it has to end with something that makes you want to read more about this character.”
-And remember, A Dance of Dragons was the transition from act two to act three, as discussed here.
-What we witnessed with Jon on page was most likely an act break.
-So far we have plenty of “living dead” in A Song of Ice and Fire, and Jon Snow is no exception.
-This page will go over the why’s and how’s of this idea.
+This doesn’t mean he wanted to always end chapters with cliffhangers, though.

 The best stories of GRRM’s to read to see this near death experience are as listed as best as my memory can remember.
 In each and every one of these stories, the main icy “Jon” archetype is on the literary path of gained knowledge through experience.
 And also in each and every one of these stories the main Jon-archetype has a near death experience where his protector, usually his love interest, stands over his body protecting him until he heals (and sometimes later dies).

 - Nightflyers.
 One of the strongest Jon and Val against a fiery dragon prototype stories George has written.
 Melantha, the Val-type, stands over Royd Eris as he is near mortally wounded and she protects him until he can “save the day”.
+Royd has a near death experience, but Melantha protects him and motivates him to use his talents that he never realized he had.
+I suspect that we will see this similar situation between Val and getting Jon to accept his warg talents.
+Other people will assist in other Jon healing aspects as well.
 So, so many shared themes in this story with ASOAIF.

 - Fevre Dream.
 The main protagonist, Joshua/Josh York, is injured and in danger of being overpowered by the dark lord type antagonist (yes, George has dark lords).
 Joshua’s protector stands over him and urges him on so Josh can “save the day”.